 Cybersecurity is one area with massive growth and job opportunities, with hackers continually working to breach the firewalls of major companies.
 Big players ranging from Yahoo! to Facebook, from Equifax to Capital One, have recently experienced massive security breaches.
 Job skills like app development security and cloud security are expected to grow by 164% and 115%, respectively, over the next five years.

-Other marketable skills in IT worth exploring include cloud computing, software development, and robotic process automation.
+Other marketable skills in IT worth exploring include cloud computing, software development, and artificial intelligence.

 Hot employment niches outside of the tech space include nursing, digital marketing, logistics and fulfillment.